Vacheron Constantin, a world of excellence

-Refined collectors enamoured of fine watchmaking
+Refined collectors enamoured of Fine Watchmaking

 Vacheron Constantin has won over an ever-increasing circle of initiates and collectors who are passionate about Fine Watchmaking.
 They sense a natural kinship with this discreet elegance, with this thirst to know rather than show, this inherent sense of natural refinement.
 Having remained firmly attuned to – and often ahead of – its times, Vacheron Constantin is eager to meet the demands of these discerning individuals by creating timepieces tailored to modern life while remaining true to its identity and its exacting standards.

-A Manufacture condive to interaction
+A Manufacture conducive to interaction

 The Manufacture located in Plan-les-Ouates near Geneva is Vacheron Constantin’s international headquarters.
 It encompasses the administration, design, R&D, Heritage, Customer Service and Restoration departments, as well as training.
 Production is organised around dedicated workshops: adjustment, casing-up, complications, chronograph-tourbillons, Grand Complications, Métiers d’Art (engraving, enamelling, gemsetting, guillochage), Les Cabinotiers, as well as testing and certification.